Official Website of the Republic of Belarus

 Singles bronze at the 2012 London Olympics

-The winner of the US Open semifinals (2012)
+US Open runner-up (2012)

-The winner of 16 singles WTA titles in Brisbane, Miami and Memphis (2009); Moscow and Stanford (2010); Miami, Marbella and Luxemburg (2011); Sydney, Melbourne (Australian Open), Doha, Indian Wells, Beijing, Linz (2012); Melbourne (Australian Open), Doha (2013).
+The winner of 26 singles WTA titles in Brisbane, Miami and Memphis (2009); Moscow and Stanford (2010); Miami, Marbella and Luxemburg (2011); Sydney, Melbourne (Australian Open), Doha, Indian Wells, Beijing, Linz (2012); Melbourne (Australian Open), Doha, Cincinnati (2013), Brisbane, Indian Wells, Miami (2016).

-Azarenka’s stunning victories:
+Azarenka’s biggest victories:

-over Martina Hingis at the US Open (2007)
+• over Martina Hingis at the US Open (2007)

-over Nadezhda Petrova in Luxembourg (2007)
+• over Nadezhda Petrova in Luxembourg (2007)

-over Maria Sharapova at the Kremlin Cup (2007)
+• over Maria Sharapova at the Kremlin Cup (2007)

-over Dinara Safina in Indian Wells (2009)
+• over Dinara Safina in Indian Wells (2009)

-over Serena Williams in Miami (2009)
+• over Serena Williams in Miami (2009)

-over Maria Sharapova in Stanford (2010)
+• over Maria Sharapova in Stanford (2010)

-over Maria Kirilenko at the Kremlin Cup (2010)
+• over Maria Kirilenko at the Kremlin Cup (2010)

-over Maria Sharapova at Australian Open (2012)
+• over Maria Sharapova at Australian Open (2012)

-over Maria Sharapova at China Open (2012)
+• over Maria Sharapova at China Open (2012)

-over Serena Williams at Doha Open (2013)
+• over Serena Williams at Doha Open (2013)

 In 2009 Victoria Azarenka won a spot in the WTA Tour’s Sony Ericsson Championships.
 In 2010 and 2011 she also took part in these championships.
 In 2011 Petra Kvitova defeated Victoria in the Madrid Open final.

-In 2012 Victoria Azarenka won six WTA Tournaments: in Sydney, Melbourne (Australian Open), Doha, Indian Wells, Beijing, Linz.
+In 2012 Victoria Azarenka won six WTA Tournaments: Sydney, Melbourne (Australian Open), Doha, Indian Wells, Beijing, Linz.

 World number one Victoria Azarenka of Belarus beat World No.6 Li Na of China in the Melbourne final on 26 January 2013 to defend her Australian Open title and stay at the top of the WTA ratings.